Rybnik Towarowy–Chałupki railway: Revitalization of the line

 On 30 June 2014, PKP Polskie Linie Kolejowe signed an agreement with the Center for EU Transport Projects for funding the revitalization of Line No. 158, including the section of Katowice Ligota–Nędza railway line between Rybnik Towarowy and Rybnik stations, under the Cohesion Fund.
 On July 30, the company signed a second agreement with a consortium of Rubau Polska, Construcciones Rubau, and Rover Alcisa to carry out the work.

 By late October 2014, the single-track section from Wodzisław Śląski to Chałupki was closed for traffic, and the dismantling of railway infrastructure elements began.
 From March 15 to October 31, 2015, due to work at the Wodzisław Śląski station, access from Rybnik was not possible.
-Consequently, Koleje Śląskie passenger trains from Katowice and Rybnik terminated at the Wodzisław Śląski Radlin stop, with replacement bus services to the Wodzisław station.
+Consequently, Silesian Railways passenger trains from Katowice and Rybnik terminated at the Wodzisław Śląski Radlin stop, with replacement bus services to the Wodzisław station.

 On 25 March 2015, the city of Wodzisław Śląski purchased the railway station from Polish State Railways.
 The city was planning to renovate the station and establish a transportation hub there.

 During the renovation, 13 platforms were refurbished and made accessible for people with disabilities.
 They were equipped with new lighting systems, shelters, clocks, and PA systems for train announcements.
 A total of 43 railroad switches and railway traffic control devices were replaced, 24 railway level crossings were modernized, 30 km of railway lines were revitalized, and signal box buildings were repaired.
 As a result, the maximum speed on the line increased to 80 km/h.
 The track layouts at the Wodzisław Śląski station (6 out of 14 tracks) and the Olza station (3 out of 6 tracks) were also rebuilt.
 Initially, there were plans to construct a new Wodzisław Śląski Centrum station near the bus station.
 However, due to a lack of agreement between the city and PKP Polskie Linie Kolejowe regarding the possibility of terminating trains at the new station, this idea was abandoned.
 Additionally, the planned reconstruction of the passing siding in Czyżowice was not included in the revitalization plans and its future remains uncertain.

 The contract deadline for completing all work was 30 October 2015, but this was not met.
 On December 10, three days before the planned resumption of train services between Wodzisław and Chałupki, PKP Polskie Linie Kolejowe announced that due to incomplete renovation work, the line would not reopen until the second half of January.
-As a result, on December 13, Koleje Śląskie launched replacement bus services between Wodzisław and Chałupki, and PKP Intercity redirected planned EIC trains via Zebrzydowice and provided replacement services for passengers who had pre-purchased tickets to or from stations in Mikołów, Rybnik, Wodzisław Śląski, or Chałupki.
+As a result, on December 13, Silesian Railways launched replacement bus services between Wodzisław and Chałupki, and PKP Intercity redirected planned EIC trains via Zebrzydowice and provided replacement services for passengers who had pre-purchased tickets to or from stations in Mikołów, Rybnik, Wodzisław Śląski, or Chałupki.
 The main reason for the delay was incomplete railway-road crossings or unconnected power supply devices at these crossings.
 On 8 January 2016, the Wodzisław Śląski–Chałupki section was reopened for traffic.